niek265/BO2-No-Box-Limits/README.md

 # BO2-No-Box-Limits

-This modification disabled map sppecific and game specific weapon limits. \
+This modification disabled map specific and game specific weapon limits. \
-There are a couple of versions I made so you can pick wich one fits best.
+There are a couple of versions I made so you can pick witch one fits best.

 ## Installation
 Compile one of the files as ```_zm_magicbox.gsc``` and place it in ```\t6r\data\maps\mp\zombies```.

 ## 1. double_weapons.gsc
-Disables the check for already having a weapon thats in the box. \
+Disables the check for already having a weapon that is in the box. \
 This means you can get the Ray Gun out of the box when you already have it, doing so will refill its ammo. \
 Having the PAP'ed version of a weapon counts as another weapon, so you can have the Ray Gun & the PAP'ed Ray Gun.